sjskdas/aText/README.md

 - subject-verb-object triple extraction
 - web-scraping and social media analyses (Facebook, Twitter)

 The original package has been written in platform-independent Java with a graphical user interface and made accessible via  API to the jar file.
 A Python wrapper has been added to expose most of the functions to data scientists and engineers.
-The code in the notebook file aTextUsageExamples provides some example usage of the package aText - basic sentiment analysis, sentence-level summarization, and Naive Bayesian Classifer (NBC).
+The code in the notebook file aTextUsageExamples.ipynb provides some example usage of the package aText - basic sentiment analysis, sentence-level summarization, and Naive Bayesian Classifer (NBC).

 Requirements: Java 1.8 installed, packages py4j, requests, and subprocess, 400MB of space in the Python package directory.